Sunday, September 5, 1976

 Monday, September 6, 1976

 The mailman had nothing for me today.
 I wondered if Nick had really given up on me and if he would ever write to me again.
-Later in the day, Mom, Bent, and Elisabeth went into town.
+Later in the day, Mom, Bent, and Beth went into town.
 I was left here to get the chores done.
 When they had gone, I started unpacking my suitcase because I was trying to accept the fact that this was where I would be living for a while.
 But there is nowhere for me to put my things, so I put them back in my suitcase.
 I cried really hard.
 I hate this place!
 I wonder if I am really stuck here until I am old enough to move out on my own.
 Would I really have to endure these conditions?
 Is there really no way out of here?

 Tuesday, September 7, 1976

 I knew they would be gone for a long time.
 Once they were out the door, I started to write some letters.
-I wrote to Nick that I only have one piece of paper left and a few more stamps.
+I wrote to Nick that I had only one sheet of paper left and a few more stamps.
 When I was done with the letters, I stole some envelopes and paper from Mom so I could mail my letters and have some paper to keep writing on.
 Then I hurried into town to send my letters.

 When I got back, I listened to the radio that Bent had inherited from his dad.
 Bent has inherited quite a few things from his dad, including the house and all the land.

 Mom tried to tell him that we were now living in 1976 and that things were different from when he was a child.
 Mom also pointed out to him that we were the only people without hot running water, a toilet, and a bathroom.
 We didn’t even have the garbage man come to pick up the garbage.
-She added that she was sure it was illegal the way we had to get rid of it, and that he would get a fine if anyone reported it.
+She added that she was sure it was illegal the way we had to get rid of it, and that he would be fined if anyone reported it.
 Bent didn’t say anything.
 I doubt anything will ever change; he seems content with the way things are.

 Wednesday, September 8, 1976